paulozip/arauto/README.md

 Currently, this is an one-person project, but help is always welcome. **[You can suggest new ideas and features for us in our issue tracking](https://github.com/paulozip/alchemy/issues).
 Requests will be prioritized by thumbs up emoji** (👍).

 **If you want to collaborate with this project**, all you need to do is fork this repository, make new additions and modifications, and open a PR.
 I will validate it ASAP.

+# A big thank you
+This project would not be possible without (Streamlit)[https://github.com/streamlit/streamlit]: an awesome tool to build ML tools.
+Please refer to their Github repository to know further, or you can also (check their blog post)[https://towardsdatascience.com/coding-ml-tools-like-you-code-ml-models-ddba3357eace]